-The Mitchell native and 1990 Dakota Wesleyan graduate is currently the head coach for the Mitchell Unleashed club program and he is also the head coach and manager of the Mitchell High School softball program.
+The Mitchell native and 1990 Dakota Wesleyan graduate is currently the advisor for the Mitchell Unleashed and Mitchell Attack club programs.
+He is also the head coach of the Diamonds Select, a collegiate showcase team comprised of players from eastern South Dakota.
+Misiaszek is also the head coach and manager of the Mitchell High School softball program.
 Both programs have won multiple Class B state tournaments in the summer.
 The high school program – which won the Class B state title in 2011 – took second place in Class A at the South Dakota High School State Softball Tournament in 2013, just their second season in Class A.

 Misiaszek is familiar with the DWU program as he coached several current players, including several of the Tigers’ incoming recruits.
 He currently resides in Mitchell with his wife Natalie – also a DWU alum – and their four children.
 His daughter, Dana, is a sophomore on the Tiger volleyball team.

 Student Assistant Softball Coach